 The remake is produced by Lou Adler, the producer of the original, while his son Cisco produces the soundtrack.
 It does bring back Tim Curry, the original Frank-N-Furter, now cast as The Criminologist, although this could not be further from the Tim Curry who slinked his way across screen in corset and suspenders in 1975.
 This is Curry following his 2013 stroke and it is sad watching him deliver his lines through slurred words and drooping facial muscles.
 The rest of the cast are still alive with the exception of Charles Gray and Jonathan Adams so it is disappointing that the film could not find ways to sneak in cameos from Richard O’Brien, Patricia Quinn, Meat Loaf or any of the others.
 It feels like one of those remakes that is more than happy to snatch all the brand name recognition it can from an original but is so certain of its own superiority that it snubs the original talent.
 Beyond Tim Curry, the sole cameo it does get in is that of Sal Piro, the creator of the audience participation phenomenon, who appears as the photographer in the wedding scene.

 Let’s Do the Time Warp Again sinks from about a reading of the opening credits.
 The most notable of these is the name of Kenny Ortega.
-Ortega was a former dance choreographer who had previously directed the Disney film Hocus Pocus (1993), the Disney Channel tv movie High School Musical (2006) and sequels, the Michael Jackson documentary This Is It (2009) and the excruciating Disney Channel fantasies Descendants (2015) and Descendants 2 (2017).
+Ortega was a former dance choreographer who had previously directed the Disney film Hocus Pocus (1993), the Disney Channel tv movie High School Musical (2006) and sequels, the Michael Jackson documentary This Is It (2009) and the excruciating Disney Channel fantasies Descendants (2015), Descendants 2 (2017) and Descendants 3 (2019).
 Let that just sink in for a moment – the remake of The Rocky Horror Picture Show, the cult film of all time and the one that symbolised transgressive sexuality for several generations, has been placed in the hands of the director of the High School Musical films and assorted Disney Channel fodder.
 It would be harder to choose a better symbol of one’s rebellion becoming another generation’s symbol of mass-produced conformity than that.

 And as you sit through this film’s opening rendition of Science Fiction Double Feature, which is certainly more accomplished than the singing lips in the original with Ivy Levan’s usherette now dancing/singing as she shows the audience to their seats in a theatre, you are given cause to wonder just how much any of what The Rocky Horror Picture Show embodied means anything to the people making this version.
 In that this is Rocky Horror essentially repackaged to the High School Musical and Glee (2009-15) generation, how many of the audience have actually set through a science-fiction double feature?
 How many people watching/participating get any of the references to 1930s/50s B movies the song makes (this version is even so helpful as to screen posters of said films in the background)?
 How many have actually sat in a classical, single screen theatre?
 Even the notion of going to the Frankenstein Castle to use the telephone seems to belong to a whole pre-cellular era.